 Chateau Grand Corbin Despagne was purchased by the descendants of the current Despagne family in 1812.
 The foundation of Chateau Grand Corbin Despagne began with Louis Despagne.

 Several years later, the Despagne family was finally able to purchase 20 additional hectares.
-Those additional vines created the estate of the same size that is still in use.
+Those additional vines created the vineyard that remains the same size that is still in use.
 Today, Chateau Grand Corbin Despagne is managed by François Despagne, the 7th generation of his family to take charge of the property.

 Chateau Grand Corbin Despagne Vineyards, Terroir, Grapes, Winemaking

-To produce the wine of Chateau Grand Corbin Despagne, vinification takes place temperature controlled, stainless steel tanks.
+To produce the wine of Chateau Grand Corbin Despagne, vinification takes place in temperature-controlled, stainless steel tanks.
 The wine is aged in 50% new, French oak barrels for an average of 15 months, which could vary, depending on the character of the vintage.

 There is a second wine, Petit Corbin Despagne.
-The total production of Chateau Grand Corbin Despagne, including their second wine is on average about 7,500 cases of Bordeaux wine per year.
+In addition, there is also a third wine, Chateau Laporte.
+The total production of Chateau Grand Corbin Despagne, including their second wine, is on average about 7,500 cases of Bordeaux wine per year.

 When to Drink Chateau Grand Corbin Despagne, Anticipated Maturity, Decanting Time

-Chateau Grand Corbin Despagne is better with at least 4-7 years of bottle age.
-Of course that can vary slightly, depending on the vintage.
+Chateau Grand Corbin Despagne is better with at least 5-7 years of bottle age.
+Of course, that can vary slightly, depending on the vintage.

 Chateau Grand Corbin Despagne is best enjoyed in the first 5-18 years of life.
 Young vintages can be decanted for about 1 hour to 90 minutes.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.